 We publish books in which to lose yourself and find yourself again.
 Authors who will help you discover new worlds, perspectives and wonders.

-In 2020, we were delighted to be to be a regional winner for Small Press of the Year in the British Book Awards and shortlisted for the Nick Robinson Newcomer Award in the IPG Independent Publishing Awards.
+In 2021, we were delighted to be to be a regional winner for Small Press of the Year in the British Book Awards for the second year in a row.
+In 2020 we were also shortlisted for the Nick Robinson Newcomer Award in the IPG Independent Publishing Awards.

 September’s head office is in Kent, with staff working from Cumbria and London.

 After twenty years of publishing at Virgin, Andre Deutsch, Random House and HarperCollins, Hannah specialises in a creative approach to shaping books with organisations, brands and personalities.
 She has published multiple top ten bestsellers across memoir, media, sport, history and led many internal, corporate start-up projects: from fiction lists to app collections.
 She is also the author of two well-received novels, The Sun Road and Julianna Kiss, and a winner of a Betty Trask Award for first novels.

 Communications and Publicity Manager